Blockchair/Blockchair.Support/README.md

 This is our public repository for issues and feature requests.
 Please feel free to submit any ideas as well as bugs using [the "New Issue" button](https://github.com/Blockchair/Blockchair.Support/issues/new)!

 Note that some of our features are in alpha or beta stage.
-Such features are marked on the website with α or β respectively:
+Such features may be marked on the website with α or β respectively:
 * Data export is in alpha
 * Ethereum support is in private pre-alpha
-* Whitepaper search is in public pre-alpha

 Thanks!